Watson-Explorer/wex-wdc-integration-samples/wex-re/watson-re-readme.md

-# Using Watson Relationship Extractor Service with Watson Explorer
+# Using Watson Relationship Extraction Service with Watson Explorer

-The [Watson Relationship Extractor Service](http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/relationship-extraction.html) analyzes text to find entities &mdash; including names, events, and dates &mdash; as well as the relationships among them.
+The [Watson Relationship Extraction Service](http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/relationship-extraction.html) analyzes text to find entities &mdash; including names, events, and dates &mdash; as well as the relationships among them.
 The extraction of entities such as names and dates is called entity extraction and is frequently used in search-based applications for categorizing data and creating hierarchies that can be used for navigation through a result set.
 [Watson Explorer](http://www.ibm.com/smarterplanet/us/en/ibmwatson/explorer.html) can use extracted entities to aid in information discovery by improving navigation through uncategorized content.

-The goal of this tutorial is to demonstrate how to get started with an integration between Watson Explorer and the Watson Relationship Extractor service available on IBM Bluemix.
+The goal of this tutorial is to demonstrate how to get started with an integration between Watson Explorer and the Watson Relationship Extraction service available on IBM Bluemix.
 By the end of the tutorial you will have added a refinement widget to Watson Explorer Application Builder that uses information extracted using an annotator (entity extractor) added to the conversion pipeline of Watson Explorer Engine.

 ![Screen shot of "Navigation" widget with extracted entities](ApplicationBuilder/watson-re-widget.png)

 __*The "Navigation" widget displaying extracted entities*__

-For the initial release, Watson Relationship Extractor offers two APIs: Annotator for English and Annotator for Spanish news models.
+For the initial release, Watson Relationship Extraction offers two APIs: Annotator for English and Annotator for Spanish news models.

 ## Prerequisites